Cheap Barrel Racing Saddles For Serious Barrel Racers On A Budget

 In barrel racing, the rider has the choice of turning either the right or left barrel first.
 It is most common to take the right barrel first because most horses are naturally more athletic when working to their left.
 By taking the right barrel first the horse will have one right-hand turn (the first barrel), and two left-hand turns (the second and third barrels).

-Our illustration to the right shows shows the barrel racing pattern with the right barrel being turned first.
+Below: This illustration shows shows the barrel racing pattern with the right barrel being turned first.

 In barrel racing, there can be penalties.
 For example, if a barrel racer knocks over a barrel a five second penalty is usually assessed.
 If a barrel racer "breaks the pattern" (which means they don't run around all three barrels in the manner described by the rules), or if they cross back across the start/finish line before the pattern is complete, they will receive a no time.